10 Powerful Onboarding Process Examples You Need to Try

 There are all sorts of options out there for branded swag: Coffee mugs, t-shirts, hats, the list goes on and on.
 Whether you choose a small gift or something more elaborate, it should be relevant and meaningful to the people receiving and also further the onboarding experience.
 (After all, most people don’t want yet another ill-fitting t-shirt with an awkwardly large logo.)

-To make the right choice, think about the message you’re sending.
-Does this gift help new hires feel better connected and welcomed to the company?
-Does it help them understand and feel integrated in the company culture?
+- Does this gift help new hires feel better connected and welcomed to the company?

 5. Invite New Hires to Lunch

 Help new hires build connections by treating them to a company-paid lunch with their immediate team, other employees in their department, or collaborators across the organization.
-For those who work remotely or with a hybrid schedule, you can easily send them a gift card and arrange for a video chat over takeout.

 6. Stock Up on Their Favorite Snacks

-A powerful way to show new employees they matter is in the seemingly small details.
+A powerful way to show new employees they matter is in the small details.
 So even if it might seem trivial, making sure you have a bag of honey-roasted peanuts or a king-size Twix ready is an easy way to show you’re paying attention.

 With this simple gesture, you’re making new hires feel instantly comfortable, especially if they’re a remote employee who won’t be able to partake in all your in-office perks.